nmeum/edward/README.md

 This will create an executable binary in `./bin/edward`.

+## Tests

+This repository contains both unit tests and integration tests.
+The latter require a reference implementation of a POSIX.1-2008 compatible ed implementation.
+For instance, [GNU ed][gnu ed].
+The reference implementation is determined from the `REF_IMPL` environment variable.

+Both unit and integration tests can be run using:

+	$ ./run-tests.sh

 ## License

 This program is free software: you can redistribute it and/or modify it